onap/archived-holmes-rule-management/docs/platform/configuration.rst

 Configuration
 -------------

-No machanism for customized configurtions is provided in the Kohn release.
+No machanism for customized configurtions is provided in the London release.
 Such functionalities will be provided in the future if necessary.